-I Don't Want Children (or Real Estate) … and That's OK
+I Don’t Want Children … and That’s OK

 Now before we dive in, let me issue a huge disclaimer to all my girlfriends and sister-in-law: I L-O-V-E your children.